wokaine/wokaine/README.md

-- @wokaine
+# wokaine's epic GitHub
-- I’m interested in game development and learning how to code properly.
+The purpose of this GitHub is to (sometimes) store coursework and projects.
+Basically a public archive.

-- I’m currently studying MEng Software Engineering at the University of Sheffield (1st year).
-I am learning Java, Ruby, Bash/CLI, HTML5, CSS3 & JavaScript.
+## About
-- No need to reach out to me for collaboration at the moment, I am using GitHub as a place to store my completed projects.
+I’m currently a first year student studying MEng (Integrated) Software Engineering at the University of Sheffield.
+I am learning Java, Ruby, HTML5, CSS3 & JavaScript.
+As well as Sinatra, RSpec, Capybara and SQL for a Ruby web application project (on GitLab).

-- Criticism is always appreciated.
-I do not consider myself a good programmer.
+Criticism is always appreciated.
+I do not consider myself a good programmer, so feel free to tell me my code sucks because it probably does.

 <!---
 wokaine/wokaine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.